Overview of Hemorrhagic Stroke

-Most strokes are caused by a blockage of blood flow to part of the brain causing death of brain tissue (ischemia—see Ischemic Stroke).
+Most strokes are caused by a blockage of blood flow to part of the brain causing death of brain tissue (ischemia).
+Such strokes are called ischemic strokes.
 Only about 20% of strokes are caused by hemorrhage.
-There are two main types of hemorrhagic strokes: